slgrobotics/robots_bringup/Docs/Actuators/RoboClaw.md

 To use Raspberry Pi UARTs refer to the following section.

-**Warning:** I will not accept any resposibility for damage to any device as a result of you following these instructions.
+**Warning:** I will not accept any resposibility for damage to any device, person or property as a result of you following these instructions.
 Neither will Michael Wimble, the original author.

 https://github.com/wimblerobotics/ros2_roboclaw_driver?tab=readme-ov-file#using-uarts-on-the-raspberry-pi-5